4 minute read.

 The census graph shows extensive empty space on the top half, indicating there is ample room for continual growth in these communities.
 The ORCID population is expanding the fastest, followed by license and funding.
 Abstracts are a minority group and quite visibly needs a population boost here in Crossref-land.

-This view does not capture the percentages across content types nor does it take into account the differential rate of growth between content types (e.g., journal article, book, report, conference proceeding, dissertation, dataset, component, posted content, peer review) as the Crossref corpus has grown.
-While ORCID, funding, and license information are available for all full content types (viz., excludes components), this matters for abstracts.
-Abstracts are part of the metadata schema of all relevant content types.
+This view does not capture the percentages across record types nor does it take into account the differential rate of growth between record types (e.g., journal article, book, report, conference proceeding, dissertation, dataset, component, posted content, peer review) as the Crossref corpus has grown.
+While ORCID, funding, and license information are available for all full record types (viz., excludes components), this matters for abstracts.
+Abstracts are part of the metadata schema of all relevant record types.
 This excludes those which do not apply: dataset, component, and peer reviews.
 All things considered though, the relative impact on the total percentage of metadata deposited (or not deposited) is miniscule given the small sums for these works.

 Calling the real demographers & cartographers